Home insurance for new builds

 What happens if my new house doesn’t have an NHBC Buildmark Certificate?

 Around 20% of builders don’t register with the NHBC, so there’s no guarantee you’ll have a Buildmark Certificate.
 If not, ask your builder why they haven’t registered with the NHBC.
 They may have legitimate reasons – perhaps they’re a small company and can’t afford the fees – but it’s a good idea to find out what the reasons are.

 If you still want to go ahead and buy the house, you’ll need to take out your own buildings and contents insurance for your new build.
 Remember, you should buy buildings insurance from the date you exchange contracts.

 Can I get the Buildmark Certificate on a new conversion?

 Yes, if you’re buying a newly converted property you may be able to get a Buildmark Certificate.
-This will give you reassurance that you’re protected if problems arise in the future.
+This will give you reassurance that you’re protected if problems crop up in the future.

 But be aware that on conversion properties, Buildmark will sometimes add exclusions to the cover – these will be printed on your insurance certificate.